 Monument in Motu: The Positionality of Place

-Louise Zamparutti is an Associate Professor in the English Department at the University of Wisconsin-La Crosse, specializing in Rhetoric.
-Her research incorporates scholarship and theories from material rhetorics, memory studies, and identity construction.
-Her work has been published in interdisciplinary journals including Research in Social Change, Rhetoric Review, Romance Studies, and Human Remains and Violence, and she has contributed to the edited volumes A Century of Italian War Narratives (Brill, 2023) and Covid Communications: Exploring Pandemic Discourse(Springer, 2023).
-Her stage play, Identità/Identiteta, was produced in Milwaukee, Wisconsin and taught in contemporary drama courses at the University of Ljubljana, and is planned to be performed in her hometown in northeast Italy in 2026.
-She has received grants and fellowships from the American Council of Learned Scholars, Fulbright, the Slovenian Research and Innovation Agency, and the American Association for Italian Studies.
-Her current book project analyzes the interaction of material memory artifacts and the rising global popularity of fascism through an in-depth study of a recently established national memorial in northeast Italy.
+Louise Zamparutti is Associate Professor in the English Department at the University of Wisconsin-La Crosse.
+She has published in Research in Social Change, Rhetoric Review, Romance Studies, and Human Remains and Violence, and the edited volumes A Century of Italian War Narratives (Brill, 2023) and Covid Communications: Exploring Pandemic Discourse (Springer, 2023).
+Her stage play, Identità/Identiteta, was produced in Milwaukee, Wisconsin and taught in contemporary drama courses at the University of Ljubljana, Slovenia.
+She has received grants and fellowships from the American Council of Learned Societies, Fulbright, the Slovenian Research and Innovation Agency, the American Association for Italian Studies, and the Milwaukee Slovenian Arts Council.

 *Events currently open only to 2025-26 fellows due to space concerns; please contact IRH at info@irh.wisc.edu to be added to a cancellation list for in-person events.*